vess-dev/Inktober/README.md

 In the root level directory of this project:

+- Inktober 2023.mp4 : A complete render of the 2023 entries.
 - template.pde : A simple template to reuse for each 2023 day.
 - template.js : A simple template to resuse for each 2025 day.